 It is also unlawful to retaliate against individuals for opposing employment practices that discriminate based on age or filing a lawsuit under the ADEA.

-To prove age discrimination in New York City, New Jersey or Philadelphia, generally under the ADEA, an employee or job applicant must provide proof that age discrimination occurred.
+To prove age discrimination, generally, under the ADEA, an employee or job applicant must provide proof that age discrimination occurred.
 To prove age discrimination in the workplace, you must be able to show that you are: